Spain women's national flag football team

 The Spain women's national flag football team represents Spain in women's international flag football matches.
 The sport is governed by the Spanish Federation of American Football (FEFA).
 In 2024, the International Federation of American Football (IFAF) ranked the team 7th worldwide.
+They retained the rank in 2025.

-Spain formed a national women's team in 2014 and Daniel Castañón was chosen as the coach in the same year.
-The head coach in 2023 was Manuel Ibañez.
+Spain formed a national women's team in 2014 and Daniel Castañón was chosen as head coach in the same year.

 Championships

 IFAF Europe organizes flag football continental championships every two years to fall in between the world championships.
-The women's team received medals in 2019 and 2023.
-In 2019, they defeated Great Britain to take gold.
-The final score was 28-14.
-In 2023, they once again made the finals with Great Britain, this time defeated 26-19.
+The women's team won medals in 2019 and 2023.
+In 2019, they defeated Great Britain, 28-14, to take gold.
+In 2023, they lost to Great Britain in the final by a score of 26-19.
 The final winning points for Great Britain came in the last 14 seconds.